deptagency/algomart/docs/deploy/06-post-deploy-steps/README.md

 requests against the CMS.
 Without this step, API background tasks that look for pack templates, etc. will fail to run, meaning we cannot create assets on the blockchain.

+---

+## Next Up

+Congratulations!
+You should now be ready to log into the CMS and start creating some NFTs and packs. 🎉🥳🎉